-If we do not have sufficient cash flows from operations, we may be required to incur additional indebtedness, refinance all or part of our existing debt or sell assets.
-Our ability to borrow funds under our revolving credit facility in the future will depend on our meeting the financial covenants of such credit facility, and sufficient borrowings may not be available to us.
+If we do not have sufficient cash flows provided by operations, we may be required to incur additional indebtedness, refinance all or part of our existing debt, or sell assets.
+Our ability to borrow funds under our revolving credit facility in the future will depend on the value of our borrowing base and our meeting the financial covenants of such credit facility, and sufficient borrowings may not be available to us.
 In addition, the terms of existing or future debt agreements may restrict us from effecting any of these alternatives.
 Any inability to generate sufficient cash flows or refinance our debt on favorable terms could significantly and adversely affect our financial condition, the value of the notes and our ability to pay the principal and interest on our debt.